Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap

-* What challenges did you face, and what strategies were used to overcome these challenges?
+* The most difficult problems I faced were how to handle the data and how best to represent it:
+    * The data covered multiple observations of numerous asteroids
+    * How to aggregate while still retaining important information was a key consideration
+    * The initial dataset contained information on numerous asteroids that were not potentially harmful (too small)
+    * This required a secondary data cleaning/pruning process after the initial ETL phase (with hindsight this could have been picked up earlier)
+    * This caused a knock-on effect of pushing back the ML and dashboard phases of the project
+    * The lack of extensive orbital data also caused some problems in modelling as did the use of inverted scales for some data

 * What new skills or tools do you plan to learn next based on your project experience?
+    * I concentrated upon using Tree models for this project - the next obvious step is to use logistic regression either with the same data or with more detailed data.
+    * To investigate and become proficient in more Python data-analytics and ML libraries

 ## Deployment
 ### Heroku